Modern Braid Table Runner Tutorial

 To get a feel for how this goes together, lay the first strip on the bottom right of the square, with one end of the strip lining up with the other side of the square, and the other end of the strip extending past the line you picked on the mat.
 Next, place a second strip on top right, lining up one end of the strip with the long edge of the first strip, with the other end of this strip again extending past the vertical line on the mat.
 It's a lot like making a log cabin block, just that you keep going in one direction instead of around the square.

 If you have some shorter strips you wanted to use, this is the time to use them, right at the start (and then again at the end).
+If you're using all 12" strips, you don't need to worry about extending beyond any lines, as they will automatically extend quite a bit past the square at the start.

 Tip: With "controlled scrappy" projects like this, I also like to lay out some strips first just to make sure I am mixing up the colours somewhat evenly and don't end up with a bunch of the same coloured strips in one spot.